Glow-Lang/glow/INSTALL.md

 but could also use Nix as above.
 In other cases, get its source code and compile it according to [its instructions](https://cons.io/guide/#source-code).
-You will need release 0.16 or later, possibly a even more recent development version.
+You will need a recent development version; release 0.16 is not enough.

 For instance, on macOS using [homebrew](https://brew.sh/), you could use: